DreamVB/Random-Password-Generator/README.md

-# Strong Password Generator
+# Random-Password-Generator

-Bpwsgen is a program that enables you to create secure passwords or lists of passwords.
+pwsgen is a program that enables you to create secure passwords or lists of passwords.
 All that is required is a length and the count to be created, You also have nine optional options that can be used to style the output of the passwords.

 <h2>Usage</h2>